If you have surplus cashflow or savings, you may want to make an after-tax super contribution and claim a tax deduction to reduce your taxable income.

 You’re employed, self-employed or earn taxable income from other sources (such as investments).

 Bob is 55 years of age and earns $80,000 p.a., so his marginal tax rate is 34.5%2.
 He’s paid off his mortgage and plans to retire in 10 years – so he wants to contribute more to his super.

 He makes a personal super contribution of $10,000 and claims the amount as a tax deduction – reducing his taxable income.
 This means he pays $3,450 less tax in his tax return.
 Meanwhile, tax of 15% ($1,500) is deducted from the contribution in the fund.

 By using this strategy, Bob increases his super balance and makes a net tax saving of $1,950 (that is, $3,450 less the $1,500 tax he paid within his super fund).

-1. Individuals with income above $250,000 in 2019/20 will pay an additional 15% tax on personal deductible and other concessional super contributions within the cap.
+1. Individuals with income from certain sources above $250,000 in 2020/21 will pay an additional 15% tax on personal deductible and other concessional super contributions within the cap.

 2. Includes Medicare levy.